Randgalt/record-builder/README.md

 ## Java 15 Versions

 Artifacts compiled wth Java 15 are available.
-The artifact IDs for these are:

-- core: `record-builder-core-java15`
-- processor: `record-builder-processor-java15`
+They are the same versions as the Java 16 versions with `-java15` appended.

 Note: records are a preview feature only in Java 15.
 You'll need take a number of steps in order to try RecordBuilder: